Make it Beautiful

 He was chastised by the staff and Vince escorted me to the car, never to return to this store again.

-In a happy twist, Vince did accompany to my friendly neighborhood Goodwill last weekend.
-Thrift haul coming soon!
+In a happy twist, Vince did accompany me to my friendly neighborhood Goodwill last weekend.
+Thrift haul coming to Instagram and TikTok soon!

 Last week’s thrifted ‘fits: